pybites/marvel_challenge/README.md

 (venv) [bbelderb@macbook marvel (master)]$
 ~~~~

-## Submit your work

-You can win a book by PR'ing a working solution to our rpeo's community branch.
+## Win a Python book!

+Whoever submits the first working solution receives a hardcopy of [Automate the Boring Stuff](https://automatetheboringstuff.com/) (it's cool, it [surely helped us](https://pybit.es/automate_the_boring_stuff_review.html)).

+In order to win make sure you submit a Pull Request to our repo (not sure how?
+We are here to help you!)